David Fincher's unrealized projects

-The following is a list of unproduced David Fincher projects in roughly chronological order.
 During his career, American film director David Fincher has worked on a number of projects which never progressed beyond the pre-production stage under his direction.
-Some of these projects fell in development hell, were officially canceled, were in development limbo or would see life under a different production team.
+Some of these projects fell in development hell, were officially canceled or would see life under a different production team.

 1990s

+Love Field

+In April 1990, the Los Angeles Times reported that Fincher was set to make his feature debut with a film based on the stage play Love Field, about the man who shot Lee Harvey Oswald, later titled Ruby.
+However, Fincher withdrew from the project and was replaced by Scottish director John Mackenzie.

 Madonna: Truth or Dare

-Alek Keshishian revealed in an interview that Fincher had been considered to direct, having already directed three music videos for Madonna.
+Alek Keshishian revealed in an interview that Fincher had been considered to direct Madonna's music documentary Truth or Dare, having already directed three of her music videos.
 However, Fincher and Madonna would later have a falling out, and Keshishian was then attached as director.

+The Avengers

+After Alien 3, Fincher briefly considered directing the film adaptation based on the British espionage series The Avengers, which he envisioned as "a big, widescreen black-and-white version, kind of cool, a real mod sixties kind of thing".
+He also apparently wanted to cast Charles Dance as John Steed; however, Ralph Fiennes would ultimately end up playing the part in the eventual film, directed by Jeremiah S. Chechik.

+GoldenEye

+Fincher claimed to be in discussions to direct a James Bond film "post-Timothy Dalton"; the first to star Pierce Brosnan, which would eventually become GoldenEye.
+"Believe me, they didn't want to hear from me.
+The people that own that franchise have a pretty good idea of what they think it is".